gildas-lormeau/zip.js/README.md

 # Introduction

-zip.js is an open-source library (BSD-3-Clause license) to zip and unzip files supporting multi-core compression, compression streams, Zip64 and encryption.
+zip.js is an open-source library (BSD-3-Clause license) to zip and unzip files.
+It supports multi-core compression, compression streams, Zip64 and encryption.

 # Documentation